Zalafina/QKeyMapper/README.md

 6. Use "SAO UI" font for static strings display.
 7. Press "Ctrl + `" to minimize the QKeyMapper to System tray.
 8. Mapping multi keys to the same original key will display mappingkeys as "A + B" to support multi key mapping.
-9. Disable Win Key checkbox could make Windows Key on the keyboard invalid in the game.
+9. "Disable Win Key" checkbox could make Windows Key on the keyboard invalid in the game.
 10. Burst checkbox could repeatly send mappingkeys by selected BurstPress and BurstRelease time.
 11. Lock checkbox could lock the original key as pressed status, next time the original key pressed will set LockStatus to OFF.
 Lock checkbox could work wiht Burst checkbox to Lock a key in burst mode.
 "Lock" column will display ON & OFF to show original key LockStatus.
+12. "Auto Start Mapping" checkbox could auto start mapping at program startup, and minimize it to System tray.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_02.png)